 How to Root Moto X 2014 and install TWRP Recovery

 So in our today’s tutorial, we’ll discuss how to root and install the latest TWRP v3.1.1-0 recovery on Moto X 2014 (victara) 2nd generation smartphone.
 Let’s have a look at the features of the latest TWRP recovery v3.1.1-0 given below.
 Interested users can proceed to our actual article on rooting and TWRP flashing process for Motorola Moto X 2014 (victara) 2nd generation smartphone given below.

-The steps mentioned in the following article are considered as risky and may cause damage to your Moto X. Although it is very rare scenario but still we highly recommend you to implement all the steps correctly without performing anything by your own.
+The steps mentioned in the following article are considered as risky and may cause damage to your Moto X. Although it is a very rare scenario but still we highly recommend you implement all the steps correctly without performing anything on your own.